gregoirenoyelle/wp-slick-slider/README.md

-## Theme plugin
+## Slick Slider For WordPress

-* Add some special feature for a client project
+* Add Slick Slider in a WordPress Plugin
-* Try to change nothing in the theme without using a child theme
+* Use with ACF Pro and ACF Widgets